Historically significant lunar eclipses

-Historically significant lunar eclipses are eclipses of the Moon that are mentioned in historical accounts in connection with a significant event.
+Some eclipses of the Moon are mentioned in historical accounts in connection to a significant event.
 Lunar eclipses are somewhat rare events, although not as rare as solar eclipses, because unlike solar eclipses they can be viewed from anywhere on the dark side of the Earth.
 Throughout history lunar eclipses have been held to be responsible for lost battles, and have helped make possible extraordinary escapes.